geswanel/LittleLemon/README.md

         - Invalid Token - 401
         - **Customer**
             - if cart is empty - 400
-            - **creates new order for current user, deletes cart for user!** - 201
+            - **creates new order for current user with items from cart, deletes cart for user!** - 201
-        - **Managers, Delivery Crew not stated in description**
-            - Forbidden 403
+        - **Managers, Delivery Crew not stated in description** - Forbidden 403
 - `/api/orders/{orderId}`
     - GET
         - Invalid Token - 401